3rdentity/Grappl/README.md

 Donations: http://grappl.io/donate

 Grappl is a tool for hosting servers behind closed ports.
-People connecting don't have to download anything to connect to Grappl'd servers, unlike other programs such as hamachi.
+People connecting don't have to download anything to connect to Grappl'd servers, unlike with other programs such as hamachi.

 It works by transferring data through relay servers on grappl.io.